-Man: The Polluter, Don Arioli, Milan Blazekovic, Zlatko Bourek, Nedeljko Dragic, Hugh Foulds, Chuck Jones, Vladimir Jutrisa, Wolf Koenig, Boris Kolar, Aleksandar Marks, Frank Nissen, Kaj Pindal, Pino Van Lamsweerde, Dusan Vukotic et Ante Zaninovic, Office national du film du Canada
+Man: The Polluter, Don Arioli, Milan Blazekovic, Zlatko Bourek, Nedeljko Dragic, Hugh Foulds, Chuck Jones, Vladimir Jutrisa, Wolf Koenig, Boris Kolar, Aleksandar Marks, Frank Nissen, Kaj Pindal, Pino Van Lamsweerde, Dusan Vukotic & Ante Zaninovic, provided by the National Film Board of Canada

 “My choice for staff pick is Man the Polluter an animated feature film co-produced with Zagreb film of Yugoslavia in 1973.
 It shows man’s ridiculous solutions to the problem of pollution.
 Consisting of 14 segments it includes thought-provoking and shocking moments as well as a good dose of humour.”

 “A hilarious parody of the Frankenstein story, written and directed by animator Les Drew.
 A must-watch for the entire family this holiday season.”